 - A medical technician misinterpreting diagnostic test results

-- Support staff mishandling sensitive patient or medical records.
+- Support staff mishandling sensitive patient or medical records

-- Pre- and post-operative procedures
+- Failure to implement adequate pre- and post-operative procedures

-- Staff shift changes
+- Miscommunications during staff shift changes

-- The unsafe premises of the hospital contributed to the injuries – This can occur, for instance, when the equipment in hospitals is not properly sanitized, leading to hospital-acquired infections.
+This can occur, for instance, when the equipment in hospitals is not properly sanitized, leading to hospital-acquired infections.
 It can also occur when hospitals lack the proper:

 - Lighting, which could lead to falling accidents